AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-video-reference/c-html5-video-reference.md

 Different web pages have different needs for viewer behavior.
 Sometimes a web page provides a link that, when selected opens the viewer in a separate browser window.
 In other cases, it is necessary to embed the viewer directly on the hosting page.
 In the latter case, the web page may have a static page layout, or use responsive design that displays differently on different devices or for different browser window sizes.
 To accommodate these needs, the viewer supports three primary operation modes: popup, fixed size embedding, and responsive design embedding.

 Embedding multiple videos on the same page is supported on tablet and mobile devices.
 Usually, only one video can be played at a time.
 When a user starts playing one video, and then tries to play another video, the first video is automatically paused.
 The video that was auto-paused remembers its current playback time, so the user can always get back to it and resume play.
-The only exception this rule is in Chrome browser on Android™ 4.x devices, which can play videos in parallel.
+The only exception this rule is in Chrome browser on Android&trade; 4.x devices, which can play videos in parallel.

 **About pop-up mode**